RESEARCH TOUR OF WALES, UK

 Missing baggage, the pink pants & Northern Wales!

-We hired a car and headed to Nigel & Sue's place to hang out for 24 hours.
+We hired a car and headed to Nigel & Sue's home outside Manchester to hang out for 24 hours.
 It was great to catch up with them.
-We first met them in the carpark preparing to play Royal St Georges, and have been friends since.
+We first met them several years earlier in the carpark preparing to play Royal St Georges, and have been friends since.
 They are great company and we try and get together somewhere in the world each year.
-This year they were going to join us for a few days in Wales.
-Yahoo!
+This time they joined us for a few days in Wales.

 At The Travelling Golfer, it's just work, work, work... and on this occasion our job was to research the golf, accommodation, sightseeing, food, wine etc for potential golf trips.
 We had met with the Wales Tourism people in 2014, and they were keen to get us moving.
 So we deputised Nigel & Sue as researchers, and off we went playing golf at Conwy, Royal St David's, Nefyn and Aberdovey.